Smart "Predict, then Optimize": Consistency of the SPO+ Loss Function

 and the population version of the SPO+ risk minimization problem:

-Note here that we place no restrictions on $f(\cdot)$, meaning $\cal H$ consists of any function mapping features to cost vectors.
-We let $f^{\ast}_{\mathrm{SPO}}$ denote any optimal solution of \eqref{truerisk_true} and let $f^\ast_{\mathrm{SPO+}}$ denote any optimal solution of \eqref{truerisk_spo}.
-The goal of this section is to demonstrate that the SPO+ loss function is \emph{Fisher consistent} with respect to the SPO loss, i.e., $f^\ast_{\mathrm{SPO+}}$ is also an optimal solution of the population version of the true SPO risk minimization problem \eqref{truerisk_true}.
+Note here that we place no restrictions on $f(\cdot)$, meaning $\cal H$ consists of any measurable function mapping features to cost vectors. \begin{definition}[Fisher Consistency] A loss function $\ell(\cdot,\cdot)$ is said to be \textit{Fisher consistent} with respect to the SPO loss if $\argmin_{f} \mathbb{E}_{(x,c) \sim \calD} [\ell(f(x), c)]$ (the set of minimizers of the Bayes risk of $\ell$) also minimizes \eqref{truerisk_true}. \end{definition}

+To gain some intuition, let $f^{\ast}_{\mathrm{SPO}}$ and $f^{\ast}_{\mathrm{SPO+}}$ denote any optimal solution of \eqref{truerisk_true} and \eqref{truerisk_spo}, respectively.
+From \eqref{core}, one can see that an ideal value for $f^*_{\mathrm{SPO}}(x)$ is simply $\E[c|x]$.
+In fact, as long as the optimal solution of $P(\E[c|x])$ is unique with probability 1 (over the distribution of $x \in \calX$), i.e., almost surely, then it is indeed the case $\bbE[c | x]$ is a minimizer of \eqref{truerisk_true} (see Proposition \ref{true_consistency} below).
+Moreover, any function that is almost surely equal to $\bbE[c | x]$ is also a minimizer of \eqref{truerisk_true}.
+In Theorem \ref{thm:main}, we show that under Assumption \ref{assumption-fun}, any minimizer of the SPO+ population risk \eqref{truerisk_spo} must satisfy $f^{\ast}_{\mathrm{SPO+}}(x) = \E[c|x]$ almost surely and therefore also minimizes the SPO risk \eqref{truerisk_true}.
+In summary, the SPO+ loss is Fisher consistent with the SPO loss, under Assumption \ref{assumption-fun}.